XD-RCDepth: Lightweight Radar-Camera Depth Estimation with Explainability-Aligned and Distribution-Aware Distillation: Experiments

 \subsection{Quantitative Results}

-We evaluate on nuScenes and ZJU\textendash4DRadarCam using the same metrics in LiRCDepth~\cite{lircdepth}.
+We evaluate on nuScenes~\cite{nuscenes} and ZJU\textendash4DRadarCam~\cite{RadarCam-Depth} using the metrics presented in Table~\ref{table:metrics}.
+First, we present the results, evaluated on the nuScenes dataset, in Table~\ref{tab:exp}.
 To show the effect of our distillation, we first plug X\text{-}KD and D$^{2}$\text{-}KD into the LiRCDepth teacher–student framework.
 As shown in Table~\ref{tab:exp}, this yields consistent gains, with the largest improvement at 50\,m, since we use the image-level mean depth as the gradient-based saliency map target, which provides a stable scalar for backpropagation and produces smoother, more informative saliency.
 Our XD-RCDepth contains only 8.89\,M parameters, 29.7\% fewer than LiRCDepth~\cite{lircdepth}.
-Additionally, our model achieves about 15 frames per second, supporting real-time deployment.
+Additionally, our model achieves about 66 frames per second, supporting real-time deployment.
 With X\text{-}KD and D$^{2}$\text{-}KD enabled, XD-RCDepth further reduces MAE relative to its non-distilled counterpart by 7.91\%, 7.96\%, and 7.97\% at 50, 70, and 80\,m.

+To further assess our approach, we train and evaluate on ZJU–4DRadarCam, a recent benchmark tailored to radar–camera depth estimation that uses modern 4D imaging radar, yielding denser point clouds with elevation cues than the 3D radar in nuScenes.
+Because prior work rarely reports on this dataset and public teacher checkpoints are unavailable, we reproduce CaFNet on the ZJU-4DRadarCam dataset (Table \ref{tab:exp_zju}).
+With X-KD and D$^{2}$-KD enabled, XD-RCDepth achieves relative reductions of 5.17\%, 5.53\%, and 5.63\% in MAE and 1.68\%, 2.07\%, and 2.14\% in RMSE at 50, 70, and 80 meters, respectively, compared with the non-distilled student, confirming the effectiveness of our distillation under 4D radar.